-, a member of Students nd, said the faculty had rtive of student organizake us really seriously, so a lot of our ideas are heard, and they make them happen," she said.
+, a member of Students nd, said the faculty had rtive of student organizake us really seriously, so

 She also expressed support for her peers who did not walk out.
 "We try to just ignore negativity, and we support other people's opinions, too," she said.
 "They had a place to go during this if they didn't want to support it.
 The same way they support us walking out, we should support them not walking out."